-Withdrawal from Courses
+Withdrawal from Course

-- 1. Your fees will be refunded if you withdraw from this course on or before 11 March 2011. - 2.
-The last date for withdrawal from this course is 14 May 2011.
-After this date, students forced to withdraw by circumstances beyond their control must apply for permission on an 'Application for Associate Dean's Permission to Withdraw Late' including supporting documentation
+- 1. Your fees will be refunded if you withdraw from this course on or before 25 November 2011. - 2.
+The last date for withdrawal from this course is the three-quarter point of the teaching period, i.e. Friday 20 January 2012.

+After this date, students forced to withdraw by circumstances beyond their control must apply for permission on an 'Application for Associate Dean's Permission to Withdraw Late' including supporting documentation.
 The application form is available from either of the Faculty's Student Customer Service Desks.